 Follow these steps to upload a scene layer package and publish a hosted scene layer:

 - Sign in to your organization and open My Content.

 - Click Add Item > From my computer.

 - Click the browse button and choose the scene layer package on your computer.

-- Type a title that describes the scene layer.
+- Type a title and tags that describe the scene layer package.

-- Check the Publish this file as a hosted layer box.
+- Check the box next to Publish this file as a hosted layer.

 - Click Add Item.